esdurmus/feqa/README.md

-# summary-faithfulness
+# A Question Answering Framework for Faithfulness Assessment in Abstractive Summarization
-Data and code for "A Question Answering Evaluation Framework for Faithfulness Assessment in Abstractive Summarization" (ACL 2020)
+This repository contains the dataset and code for the paper "A Question Answering Evaluation Framework for Faithfulness Assessment in Abstractive Summarization" (ACL 2020).